gaehlerm/SoftwareEngineering/README.md

 Comma Separated Values (CSV) is probably the simplest and one of the most common file format.
 You save numbers and separate them by commas or whatever other character you feel like.
 It won't get any easier.
 But this is also one of the weaknesses of CSV.
 In some natural languages, German for example, the comma character is used for the decimal separator.
 Thus you cannot use comma for separating different values as well.
 This overload of the comma character would cause serious problems when reading a CSV file.

-CSV is no file standard so you can do anything you want.
+CSV is no file standard so you can do whatever you want.
 And that’s at the same time the down side of it.
 People do whatever they want and for every file you have to write a new bit of code to read out the data.
 Saving auxiliary data is pretty much impossible in CSV files.
 CSV saves only plain, unstructured lists.

 Long story short: CSV is the file format everyone uses who doesn’t know anything better, like json for example.
 Or who works with Excel.